Best Morocco Travel

 What to see in Chefchaouen?

-On the ninth day of the Morocco trip, You’ll explore the «Blue City ».
-An exquisite gem of Morocco, where the majority of buildings are painted sky blue.
+On the ninth day of the Morocco trip, you’ll explore the «Blue City », an exquisite gem of Morocco, where the majority of buildings are painted sky blue.

 What are the most stunning places to visit in Tetouan?

-On the tenth and final day of our ten-day journey through Morocco.
-We conclude our adventure in Tangier.
+On the tenth and final day of our ten-day journey through Morocco, we conclude our adventure in Tangier.

-Leave a Comment
+Leave a Reply: